Drew Henson: Detroit Lions

 On August 22, 2008, Henson was signed by the Detroit Lions as a free agent.
 He was waived during final cuts on August 30, but was re-signed to the team's practice squad a day later.

 Henson was promoted to the active roster on October 12 when quarterback Jon Kitna was declared out for the team's Week 5 contest with an injury.
 The team released fullback Moran Norris to make room for Henson on the active roster.

 Shortly after the signing of quarterback Daunte Culpepper, Henson was waived by the Lions on November 12 when the team claimed wide receiver Adam Jennings off waivers from the Atlanta Falcons.
 Henson was re-signed to the team's practice squad two days later.
 On November 24, Henson was signed to a two-year contract off the practice squad to become the backup on the depth chart behind Culpepper.
 After relieving Culpepper in the 4th quarter of the 2008 Lions' Thanksgiving Day game, Henson was 1-for-2 passing, and fumbled on back-to-back plays.
 Culpepper also came out of a subsequent game for the final play of the fourth quarter where Henson stepped in and was sacked.

 On April 28, 2009, he was released after the Lions selected quarterback Matthew Stafford as the first overall pick in the 2009 NFL draft.

+Professional statistics

 Personal life

 Henson's father was a former offensive coordinator at Eastern Michigan University.